To Handle Adultery, You Need To Forgive, Not Divorce

 The gift of love, given to you via the Holy Spirit, has amazing qualities.
 It aids to keep pain and hate from leading you down the wrong path.
 In this case towards divorce.
 Which is not what the Lord wants.

 I am so very proud of you and the way you handle adultery.
 Your decision to forgive and not divorce is the right one.
 God is pleased with you.
+Thank you for taking the time to read this Bible lesson.
+I urge you to make full use of it.
 Blessings to you and your loved ones— Tim. ☺

 Share